House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Difficulty Level: Easy/Moderate

-With this stepping stones path, you’ll be able to add a lovely touch of Japanese culture to your backyard.
+With this stepping-stone path, you’ll be able to add a lovely touch of Japanese culture to your backyard.
 The project involves a lot of hauling, so if you have a cart, put it to good use.
 A shovel will help dig a trench for the pathway (about 6–7 inches deep).
 Next, use a tamper to get the dirt ready and place the first layer of rocks/chips.
 You’ll need 15–20 cubic feet of stone.

 When going for an authentic Japanese garden path, edging is a must.
 And before you add the main layer of stones, don’t forget about the landscaping fabric.
-Finishing up, place the stepping stones however you please and enjoy!
+Finishing up, place the stepping stones however you please, and enjoy!

 4. Reclaimed Wood Bench